BharathKumarReddy2103/GitOps-and-Argo-CD/README.md

 ## Contribution

 Feel free to fork this repo, improve content, and raise pull requests.
-Sharing real-world examples, fixes, and improvements are highly appreciated!
+Sharing real-world examples, fixes, and improvements are highly appreciated.

 ---